TheSpaghettiDetective/obico-server/website/docs/server-guides/advanced/pushover_guide.md

 ### 3. Rebuild the app containers {#3-rebuild-the-app-containers}

-Run these command to rebuild the frontend:
+Run this command to rebuild your app containers:

 ```
 docker-compose up --build -d